emileaben/tma2017-ripeatlas-exercise/README.md

 [Traceroute measurement from Paper -- Germany -- Scripts](https://atlas.ripe.net/measurements/5719601/)
 [Sample Traceroute measurement from Paper -- Germany -- Sample Data](https://github.com/emileaben/tma2017-ripeatlas-exercise/blob/master/data/traceroute/result-5719599-head3.json)

 After Task1 -- Discussion: What to do with the traceroutes?
 Come back to Research Question -- how many networks does an adversary have to eavesdrop on to see a majority of APNs logins? --> Map IP addresses in traceroutes to "networks".
 What is a network?
 How to do the mapping?
+Should we use all ASes or exlude some?

 Task2: Map traceroutes to networks -- what does the result look like?
 Create a table similar to Table X in the paper.

-After Task2: Discuss: Data Structure, Use all networks or exclude some (excluding the APNs AS is reasonable)
+`@Emile: I used an integrated script that takes as inputs (a) traceroute-json (b) IXP-networks (c) routeviews BGP data and then produces the table we are aiming to reproduce`

+`TLSCCAGIT="/Users/scheitle/promotion/git/cca-privacy/ripe_atlas/traceroute" && $TLSCCAGIT/traceroutes_to_asn_ixp.py result-5719599.json $TLSCCAGIT/ixp_subnets_v4.csv  $TLSCCAGIT/routeviews-rv2-20160926-1200.pfx2as  > result-5719599.json.result.txt2`

 ### Step 4: Discuss usefulness, compare results